lunacookies/blog/content/rounding-up.md

 can take up to nine cycles on [the M1’s Firestorm cores][dougallj], while `msub`, which includes a multiplication, can take up to three cycles.
 Theoretically, in the best case this function will take ten cycles.
-Surely we do better since we know that `p` is a power of two?
+Surely we can do better since we know that `p` is a power of two?

 ## Rounding down efficiently